 Make sure you have regular conversations with everyone on your team so you know exactly what issues they might be facing and so you can prevent problems moving forward.
 Simply asking them what they feel could make their jobs easier or make work more enjoyable could go a long way to keeping your office a pleasant environment that everyone feels comfortable in and eager to improve.

 A big part of improving staff engagement comes from giving your employees a pleasant experience.
 If your office is dull and uninspiring.
 Your staff might not particularly want to spend time there which will drive down their engagement.
 Making sure the office is inviting, vibrant and a relaxed place to be is key to keeping your team happy and motivated.
 Another thing to consider is the benefits you offer them such as flexible working.
-A good pension scheme, substantial annual leave, and work nights out.
+A good pension scheme, substantial annual leave, work nights out and lifestyle spending accounts to cover the costs of their wellness process, click here for more on this: https://www.getbenepass.com/

 If your employees feel like they’re valued, are offered good incentives, and have a pleasant place to work, they’re more likely to want to do a good job and your company will reap the rewards of the motivation that comes from this, so make sure you look after your staff if they’re going to look after your business.